 The staff at the abortion clinic have taken an oath of confidentiality and cannot tell anyone about your appointments.
 But if you are under 18 years of age they may suggest that you tell an adult you trust that you are planning to have an abortion.
 This can be a relative or someone else you know, a counsellor or a school nurse.
 Knowing that someone can provide support both before and after the abortion may make things easier for you.

 After the abortion

 Resting a day or so after an abortion can be a good idea.
-You may have minor stomach ache, such as menstrual cramps, during the first few days.
+You may have minor stomach ache, similar to menstrual cramps, during the first few days.
 Blood can come from your vagina for three to six weeks.
-While you are bleeding, you must not to have vaginal intercourse or swim or bathe.
+While you are bleeding, you must not have vaginal intercourse or swim or bathe.
 You must not use a tampon or sanitary protection cup.

 Some women who have an abortion feel sad afterwards.
 Others feel relief.
 You may not feel very much at the time of the abortion, but your emotions can come later.
 You can contact, for instance, a Youth Guidance Centre (ungdomsmottagning) to talk to someone if you feel bad after an abortion, even if a long time has passed.

 If you have an abortion, it will be just as easy for you to become pregnant again in the future.
 It will not increase your risk of having a miscarriage.

 This is a video about abortion, from RFSU.